• Skip to primary navigation

 Instructions

-• Mix ½ cup each of flour, light brown sugar and rolled oats in a medium bowl.
-Add ½ teaspoon cinnamon and ¼ teaspoon nutmeg, then mix well.
-Add four tablespoons of softened butter and cut into the topping with a fork until combined thoroughly.
-It will be crumbly looking.
+Mix a topping of ยฝ cup each of flour, light brown sugar, and rolled oats in a medium bowl.
+Add ยฝ teaspoon cinnamon and ยผ teaspoon nutmeg.
+Add 4 tablespoons of softened butter and cut into the topping with a fork until combined thoroughly.
+It will be crumbly-looking.

-• Give a smaller 3-4 quart crock pot a heavy spray of PAM.
+Give a smaller 3 to 4 quart crock pot a heavy spray of PAM.

-• Smooth out apples, then pour the topping mixture evenly over the apples.
+Smooth the apples, then pour the topping mixture evenly over the apples.

-• Cook for 2 hours on high covered, then rotate the lid to allow moisture to vent and cook one more hour on high for a total of 3 hours.
+Cook for 2 hours on high covered, rotate the lid to allow moisture to vent, and cook one more hour on high until edges are brown and bubbling.

 Recipe Notes